RNCan/BioSimClient_CSharp/README.md

 the BioSimPlot as keys and BioSimDataSet instances as values.
 The BioSimDataSet instance contains the climate data.

 The C# documentation is available at https://mrnfforesttools.sourceforge.io/biosimclient/csharpdoc/.

+More information on BioSIM Web API and its clients can be found at https://github.com/RNCan/BioSimClient_CSharp/wiki.